 Our laboratory is accredited through COLA (Commission on Office Laboratory Accreditation).
 Through COLA accreditation our laboratory is recognized as meeting the regulatory requirements of the Clinical Laboratory Improvement Amendments.

 The laboratory operates on a "first come, first served basis" and consists of chemistry, hematology, serology, urinalysis, and special chemistry which includes endocrinology and therapeutic drug monitoring.
 The majority of the tests collected by our phlebotomists are performed in our laboratory and reported the same day.
-However, due to HMO restrictions, we are required to send some testing to a reference laboratory (Olean General Hospital & Quest Diagnostics).

 Bone Density Scan